Middletown Area Transit, Middletown, CT Cost: $10.1M | Project Area: 18,000 sf / 1.75 acres

 - Break the building’s visual mass down and maximize site utilization by stepping the building footprint to generally follow street lines.

-- Use a linked series a pitched roofs (a final request of the late chairman) to unify the individual functional volumes of the facility.
+- Use a linked series a pitched roofs to unify the individual functional volumes of the facility.

 - Locate the non-vehicular staff spaces—training, offices, lockers and toilets—at the point of the site, an area of minimal use for large vehicles and maximum neighborhood visual impact.